Reactive-Extensions/RxJS/doc/api/core/operators/distinctuntilchanged.md

 ### `Rx.Observable.prototype.distinctUntilChanged([keySelector], [comparer])`
 [&#x24C8;](https://github.com/Reactive-Extensions/RxJS/blob/master/src/core/linq/observable/distinctuntilchanged.js "View in source")

-Returns an observable sequence that contains only distinct elements according to the keySelector and the comparer.
-Usage of this operator should be considered carefully due to the maintenance of an internal lookup structure which can grow large.
+Returns an observable sequence that contains only distinct contiguous elements according to the keySelector and the comparer.

 #### Arguments
 1. `[keySelector]` *(`Function`)*: A function to compute the comparison key for each element.
+If not provided, it projects the value.
 2. `[comparer]` *(`Function`)*: Equality comparer for computed key values.
 If not provided, defaults to an equality comparer function.

 #### Returns
-*(`Observable`)*: An observable sequence only containing the distinct elements, based on a computed key value, from the source sequence.
+*(`Observable`)*: An observable sequence only containing the distinct contiguous elements, based on a computed key value, from the source sequence.

 #### Example
 ```js